joemoose/psiops/docs/character.md

 Most items take up one slot, and small items may sometimes be bundled together.
 Slots are abstract and can be rearranged at the GM’s discretion.

 - Bulky items that require two hands to carry take up two slots.
-- Unwieldy and heavy items that cannot generally be carried by one person can’t be placed in your inventory.
+- Unwieldy and heavy items that one person cannot generally carry can’t be placed in your inventory.
 Other means of transportation must be arranged.

 You cannot carry more items than your inventory allows.

 ## Tactical Supplies

-Tactical supplies are an abstract collection of small, mission-related standard-issue military gear such as rope, flashlights, multitools, and ammunition.
+Tactical supplies are an abstract collection of small, mission-related, standard-issue military gear such as rope, flashlights, multitools, and ammunition.
 You generally start each mission with several units of tactical supplies.
 Spent supplies are restocked between missions back at base.

 Whenever you need a specific piece of gear during a mission, you declare what you need, and the game master determines if the item can be classified as standard tactical supplies; if the GM approves, remove one Supply from your inventory, and you now have that item.